Kroc Suisun City

 The facility boasts a one-stop activity center with a sports training and recreation area for those who want to work out; an aquatics area with lap and leisure water; and a family life and personal development area with a family lounge, teen room and short-term childcare area.

-The citizens of Coeur d’Alene are very excited about their new center, voted the most attractive building in North Idaho by the readers of Spokane Coeur d’Alene Living magazine.
+Voted the most attractive building in North Idaho by the readers of Spokane Coeur d’Alene Living magazine.